 GREEN

+Couleur's fundamental value is respect.
 With the relocation to the beautiful and protected Osseghem Park, our investment has become even more solid.
 Every year, at all levels, we look for new ways to reduce our ecological footprint and try to positively influence the public's long-term sustainability behaviour.

 Recycling

-• The festival included a container park with 7 sorting containers: PMC, paper and cardboard, residual waste, oils, wood, and glass.
-90% of the waste was sorted, and 95% of the remaining 10% was recycled
+• The festival includes a container park with 7 sorting containers: PMC, paper and cardboard, residual waste, oils, wood, and glass.

-Food & drinks
+Food

 • The Rue du Bien Manger had 40 sorting islands with 3 different fractions: blue (PMC = cans, plastic bottles), green (biodegradable food, plates, cutlery, and straws), and black (residual waste).